znsio/specmatic-documentation/faqs.md

 Here are [detailed comparison](https://specmatic.in/category/comparisons/) with other tools and approaches

-### I need some help adotping Contract Driven Development with Specmatic OR would like to request a feature
+### I need some help adopting Contract Driven Development with Specmatic OR would like to request a feature

 Please do reach us through any of below mechanisms
 * Raise [issues / feature request](https://github.com/znsio/specmatic/issues/new/choose) on [Github](https://github.com/znsio/specmatic)